• Skip to primary navigation

 Cream Cheese

-Softened cream cheese is added to get that melt in the mouth feel to this bread.
+Softened cream cheese is added to give that melt in the mouth feel to this bread.

 This can be lightly sweetened to create a smooth and slightly sweet filling.

 I add a pinch of icing sugar to the cream cheese to sweeten it.
-This can be piped os spread into the bread.
+This can be piped os spread into and on top of the bread.

 Milk or Cream